Well, and good morning to you too!

-Probably because they don't have anything else to do.
+Probably because they have nothing else to do...

-That Old Joseph paints the old cradle in different colors every year?
+So, old Jozwa paints the cradle in different colors every year?

 That's right.
 But it wasn't always like this.
-Only after my Kathy passed away.
+Only after my Kasia passed away.

 She died five years ago.
 Something about a tumor.
-And she was gone rather quickly.
+She went quickly.

-But she told me the whole truth about Asia before she died.
+But before she died, she told me the whole truth about Asia..